felskrone/salt-eventsd/README.md

 (a project based on but not related to saltstack)

-A event-listener daemon for saltstack that writes data into mysql, postgres, statistical data into graphite, mongo, etc. Basically all issued commands and their returns can be handled and put into anything you like :-)
+A event-listener daemon for saltstack that writes data into mysql, postgres, statistical data into graphite, mongo, etc. All events that occur on saltstacks eventbus can be handled and pushed to other daemons, databases, etc. You decide yourself!

 The daemon connects to the salt-masters event-bus and listens for all events.
 Depending on the configuration, certain events can be collected by their tag and/or function-name and handed down to different workers.
 The